-UNEXPECTEDLY, in a quiet back-street of Paddington, trades a rejuvenated relict from Sydney’s past – the Bellevue Hotel.
+UNEXPECTEDLY in a Paddington street trades a rejuvenated relict from Sydney’s past – the Bellevue Hotel.

 Originally licensed by James Quigley in July 1878 as the Elphin Hotel, the pub is a survivor of a much different time, in the gentrified and affluent Sydney eastern suburb.

 Quigley, who was 45 at the time, called for tenders to build his two storey brick pub on the north-west corner of Hargrave and Taylor Street, in what was then a working-class, and much-more tougher suburb in August 1877.

 The pub was completed, licensed and trading by July the following year.